kubeflow/website/content/docs/pipelines/sdk/output-viewer.md

 When viewing the ROC curve, you can hover your cursor over the ROC curve to see the threshold value used for the cursor's closest `fpr` and `tpr` values.

-You can optionally specify `'storage': 'inline'` to embed raw content of roc_file as a string in `source` field directly.
+Specify `'storage': 'inline'` to embed raw content of the roc curve csv file as a string in `source` field directly.

 **Example:**